GiovanniCS/ST-Thesis/SeuratExtension/docker/spatial2020seuratpermutation/home/README.md

 # Seurate extension in rCASC
-This script allows to execute my extension of Seurato clustring inside rCASC container architecture.
+This script allows to execute my extension of Seurat clustring inside rCASC container architecture.

 Workflow:
 Bash